docarray/docarray/docs/how_to/multimodal_training_and_serving.md

     name: python3
 ---

-# Multimodal deep learning with DocList
+# Multimodal deep learning with DocArray

-DocList is a library for representing, sending, and storing multi-modal data that can be used for a variety of different use cases.
+DocArray is a library for representing, sending, and storing multi-modal data that can be used for a variety of different use cases.

 Here we will focus on a workflow familiar to many ML Engineers: Building and training a model, and then serving it to